Almost spanning subgraphs of random graphs after adversarial edge removal: Introduction and results

 Recently Balogh, Csaba, and Samotij~\cite{BalCsaSam} studied the local resilience of $\Gnp$ with respect to containing all trees on $(1-\eta)n$ vertices with constant maximum degree~$\Delta$.
-They showed that there is a constant $c=c(\Delta,\eta)$ such that for $p\ge c/n$, the local resilience of Gnp is \aas\ $\frac12-o(1)$ as well.
+They showed that there is a constant $c=c(\Delta,\eta)$ such that for $p\ge c/n$ this local resilience is also $\frac12-o(1)$ \aas

 Now we extend the scope of investigations to the containment of a much larger class of subgraphs.
 A graph has \emph{bandwidth} at most~$b$ if there exists a labelling of the vertices by numbers $1,\dots,n$, such that for every edge $ij$ of the graph we have $|i-j| \le b$.
 Let $\cH(m,\Delta)$ denote the class of all graphs on $m$ vertices with maximum degree at most $\Delta$, and $\cH_2^b(m,\Delta)$ denote the class of all \emph{bipartite} graphs in $\cH(m,\Delta)$ which have bandwidth at most $b$.
-Our result asserts that the local resilience of $\Gnp$ with respect to containing any graph $H$ from $\cH_2^{\beta n}((1-\eta)n,\Delta)$ is $\frac12-o(1)$ for small $\beta$ and $\eta$ and for $p=p(n)=o(1)$ sufficiently large.
+Our result asserts that the local resilience of $\Gnp$ with respect to containing all graphs~$H$ from $\cH_2^{\beta n}((1-\eta)n,\Delta)$ is $\frac12-o(1)$ for small $\beta$ and $\eta$ and for $p=p(n)=o(1)$ sufficiently large.

 \begin{theorem} For each $\eta,\gamma>0$ and $\Delta\ge 2$ there exist positive constants~$\beta$ and~$c$ such that the following holds for $p\ge c(\log n/n)^{1/\Delta}$.
 Asymptotically almost surely every spanning subgraph $G=(V,E)$ of $\Gnp$ with $\deg_G(v)\ge(\frac{1}{2}+\gamma)\deg_{\Gnp}(v)$ for all $v\in V$ contains a copy of every graph~$H$ in $\cH_2^{\beta n}((1-\eta)n,\Delta)$. \end{theorem}